 There's nothing you need to do differently to use default credentials because they're part of the ADC.
-You don't need to make any changes to your code, or create and manage service accounts and keys rotation.
+You don't need to change your code or create and manage service accounts and keys rotation.

-In this scenario, your application code runs in your own datacenter infrastructure or in another cloud provider such as AWS or Azure.
-If there's support for OpenID Connect (OIDC), use identity federation for external workloads (currently in Preview) and create a workload identity pool for each environment to provide authentication for your applications.
+In this scenario, your application code runs in your own data center infrastructure or in another cloud provider such as AWS or Azure.
+If there's support for OpenID Connect (OIDC), use identity federation for external workloads and create a workload identity pool for each environment to provide authentication for your applications.

 With identity federation, you can use Identity and Access Management (IAM) to grant external identities IAM roles, including the ability to impersonate service accounts.
 This approach lets you access resources directly using a short-lived access token.

 - Kubernetes clusters